klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     > **Note**: The DMS service connects to the Hyper-V host, which has been pre-configured with a NAT rule to forward incoming SQL requests (TCP port 1433) to the SQL Server VM.
 In a real-world migration, the SQL Server VM would most likely have its own IP address on the internal network, via an external Hyper-V switch.
     >
     > The Hyper-V host is accessed via its private IP address (10.0.0.4).
-The DMS service accesses this IP address over the peering connection between the DMS VNet and the SmartHotelHost VNet.
+The DMS service accesses this IP address over the peering connection between the DMS VNet and the RootBoySlimHost VNet.
 This simulates a VPN or ExpressRoute connection between a DMS VNet and an on-premises network.

-12. In the **Select databases** step, the **Smarthotel.Registration** database should already be selected.
+12. In the **Select databases** step, the **RootBoySlim.Registration** database should already be selected.
 Select **Next: Select target**.

     ![Screenshot showing the 'Select databases' step of the DMS Migration Wizard.](images/Exercise2/select-databases.png "DMS project - Select databases")